tarantool/doc/doc/reference/reference_lua/fio.rst

     Copy everything in the from-path, including subdirectory contents, to the to-path.
 The result is similar to the result that one gets from the ``cp -r`` command.
-    The to-path should be empty.
+    The to-path should not be empty.

     :param string from-path: path-name.
     :param string to-path: path-name.